ABOUT THE ARTIST

 Nine years before his death in 1989, Norman suffered a heart attack.
 Hela remembers him lying in bed, waiting for the paramedics, “Suddenly, he got a big smile on his face and he turned to me and said, I did what I wanted to do.
 I did it.
 Then he just relaxed.
 It’s probably what saved his life.
 I keep thinking of that afternoon.
 He set his course and just stayed with it.
 He was a real artist.
 He felt art could transform people the way religion once did.
 That’s how important it was to him.”
 Elizabeth Pepin, “Irving Norman: Dismantling the War Machine,” Juxtapoz, Winter, 1997

 Irving recovered from his heart attack and quickly returned to his routine of a long morning walk, an intense period of painting until Hela returned from work, dinner and conversation, then a return to the studio to study the painting in progress, and plan the next day’s work.
 It was during one of these late-night moments of contemplation that Irving passed away in July, 1989.
 He was 83 years old.

 Ray Day Productions

 For nearly 33 years I have been recording audio for documentary and commercial video and film productions in the San Francisco Bay area, as well 47 of the 50 states and in 53 countries around the world.
 Clients have included: National Geographic, NOVA, Discovery Channel, Smithsonian World, World of Audubon, Animal Planet, Imax, American Experience and American Masters.
-Currently I am working on his own film documenting the life and work of a local Bay Area artist.
-I received my BFA and an MFA in Cinematography in the late 70's after 4 years working as a high-speed research cinematographer in the US Navy.
+I received my BFA and an MFA in Cinematography in the late 70's after 4 years working as a high-speed research cinematographer in the US Navy from 1971-75.
 Please visit my website at raydayproductions.com